tedneward/Azgaarnoth/Creatures/Hobgoblins.md

 >
 >***Leadership (Recharges after a Short or Long Rest).*** For 1 minute, the hobgoblin can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the hobgoblin.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the hobgoblin is incapacitated.
 >
+>#### Reactions
 >***Parry.*** The hobgoblin adds 3 to its AC against one melee attack that would hit it.
 To do so, the hobgoblin must see the attacker and be wielding a melee weapon.
 >

 ---

 ## Bladebearer
-Hobgoblin Bladebearers are the solitary, legendary warriors of the hobgoblin species, spending hours in intense training and meditation around nothing but combat and the mastery of the form.
+Among all the Hordes, hobgoblin Bladebearers are the solitary, legendary warriors of the hobgoblin species, spending hours in intense training and meditation around nothing but combat and the mastery of the form.
 When pressed, they can use crossbows for ranged combat, but would much prefer to engage with their blades--and most of all against what appears to be the most skilled of the opponents facing them.

-Bladebearers are often powerful warriors in their own right, and many have adventured solo or undertaken other activities to increase their personal martial skill; any such additional levels of Fighter would add on to this template.
-Many choose to specialize; the most popular specialization classes being [Weapon Master](../Classes/Fighter/WeaponMaster.md) and [Duelist](../Classes/Fighter/Duelist.md), but many also explore the mysteries of the [Psi Knight](../Classes/Fighter/PsiKnight.md), and a rare few have taken up the cause of the [Samurai](../Classes/Fighter/Samurai.md), particularly in the East.
+Bladebearers are powerful warriors, and many have adventured solo or undertaken other activities to increase their personal martial skill; any such additional levels of Fighter would add on to this template.
+Many choose to specialize; the most popular specialization classes being [Weapon Master](../Classes/Fighter/WeaponMaster.md) and [Duelist](../Classes/Fighter/Duelist.md), but many also explore the mysteries of the [Psi Knight](../Classes/Fighter/PsiKnight.md), and a rare few have taken up the cause of the [Samurai](../Classes/Fighter/Samurai.md), particularly in Yithi and Zhi.

 Among the [Tragedian United Hordes](../Nations/Tragekia.md), Bladebearers are known to participate and be members of the various [Dueling Colleges](../Organizations/DuelingColleges.md) there.
 Some will occasionally wander into [Liria](../Nations/Liria.md) in similar pursuit, though often meet with high amounts of distrust and unease, particularly if (when) they win.

 ### Environment
-(FIXME)
+Arctic, Coastal, Desert, Forest, Hill, Mountain, Swamp, Underdark, Urban

 ### Token
 ![](Bladebearer-Token.png)